dustin-anthc/test-wiki-cloning/AKWarm-Software-Overview.md

 <a name="calculations"></a> Calculations
 ------------

 As mentioned before, three different calculations are performed on a residential building--the energy use calculation, the home energy rating calculation, and the improvement analysis calculation.
 For commercial buildings, the same calculations are performed with the exception that the energy rating calculation is not performed.
 The calculations are initiated by the user clicking the “Calculate” button on the main input screen.
-The actual calculation code is found in the *AkWarmCalc* project.
+The actual calculation code is found in the [[AkWarmCalc|AKWarmCalc-Project]] project.
 The energy use calculation is performed by the *Calculate()* method found in the *EnergyCalc* class for the residential analysis and the same-named method in the *EnergyCalcComm* class for the commercial analysis.
 Energy use is calculated on a monthly basis and includes space heating, space cooling, water heating, and lights and appliances energy use.

 For the residential analysis, the Home Energy Rating calculation is performed by comparing the energy use of the residential building being analyzed against the energy use of a “reference” building built with components of a prescribed level of energy efficiency.
 That home energy rating calculation is performed by the *Rate()* method of the *BEESrating* class in the *AkWarmCalc* project.
 Because the rating process involves a comparison of energy use, the previously-described energy use calculation is used by and is of central importance to the rating calculation.